Jimmy Kimmel makes Ozempic joke during Oscars monologue: ‘Perfect’

 Related: Oscars host Jimmy Kimmel cracks Will Smith slap gag

-Jimmy Kimmel has sparked amusement from Oscars viewers after joking about the rumoured widespread use of diabetes drug Ozempic among Hollywood A-listers.
+Jimmy Kimmel has sparked amusement among Oscars viewers after joking about the rumoured widespread use of diabetes drug Ozempic among Hollywood A-listers.

 On Sunday 12 March, Kimmel, who is hosting the 95th annual Academy Awards, took to the stage to share an opening monologue filled with jokes about everything from Nicole Kidman’s AMC ads to Steven Spielberg.